redstone-finance/evmos-showroom/README.md

-# RedStone Showroom
+# RedStone Evmos Showroom

-Simple app which demonstrate redstone integration with EVM chains.
+Simple app which demonstrate redstone integration with the Evmos chains.